mkrech/anki-course-tutor-mcp-server/openspec/project.md

 ## Important Constraints
 - Must maintain compatibility with anki-mcp-server
 - Chat-based interaction via MCP (no standalone GUI)
-- Local data storage only (no cloud sync for MVP)
+- **In-memory storage only** - sessions and progress lost on server restart
+- **No persistence between server sessions** - designed for uvx deployment
 - Model-agnostic AI integration (works with any MCP-compatible LLM)
 - Simple spaced repetition for MVP (retry incorrect cards, not SM-2/FSRS)